Tankeroosan Tribe of the Improved Order Of Red Men

 "Grand Chiefs To Visit Local Lodge.
 Tankeroosan Tribe, No. 51, I. O. R. M., will entertain the grand chiefs at their meeting on Tuesday evening in the Foresters' hall in the Rockville National Bank building.
 After the meeting there will be refreshments and smokes.
 The elective chiefs of the tribe, wish a good attendance of the members to welcome the grand chiefs."

 At the time Rockville had many fraternal, social and religious organizations as discussed in S. Ardis Abbott's "Building the Loom City - Rockville, Connecticut, 1821-1908".
 But this seems to be the only one to refer to the Tankerhoosen River and is certainly a lesser known group.
-I don't know how long the Tankeroosen Tribe existed in Rockville, how large it was or why they chose the Tankeroosen name rather than Hockanum as Rockville was on that river.
-More research is needed.
+The Rockville organization's activities were frequently mentioned.
+Why they chose the Tankeroosen rather than the Hockanum River for a name is unknown as both were Indian names.

 What is the Improved Order Of Red Men?

 Legally, The Improved Order of Red Men (IORM) is a patriotic fraternity chartered by Congress.
 It is a non-profit organization devoted to inspiring a greater love for the United States of America and the principles of American Liberty.

 - The IORM is a national fraternal organization that believes in: